Cupping is offered at my acupuncture offices in Brooklyn (Gowanus, Park Slope) and Flatiron

 As a doctor of acupuncture and Chinese medicine, I use cupping all the time to treat my patients, and myself.
 But to the public, in the West, cupping is still relatively unknown.
 It is often misunderstood and seen as kind of -- or, depending on the circles you run in, very -- weird.
 Here’s a quick rundown of the basics.

 PS.
-I offer 30 minute cupping only sessions at both of my office locations.
-Also, discounted packages of 5 and 10 sessions so you can stop in for some pain relief, immune system boosting, and restoration on the regular.
+I offer 30 minute cupping and gua sha sessions at both of my office locations, no acupuncture necessary.
+Also, further discounted packages of 5 and 10 sessions are available so you can stop in for some pain relief, immune system boosting, and restoration on the regular.